iotempire/iotempower/README.rst

 *ulnoiot* (pronounced: "You'll know IoT") is a framework and environment for making it easy for everyone to explore and develop for the Internet of Things (IoT)
--- easy for tinkerers, makers, programmers, hobbyists, students, and professionals alike.
+-- easy for tinkerers, makers, programmers, hobbyists, students, artists, and professionals alike.
 It has a special focus on education and is intended to support classes to teach Internet of Things (IoT) and